ehorvat1/NES-MEP-Reader/README.md

 5) MBK (MEP Basic Key) must be entered in its "hex" representation.
 This is a 40 char long string like this: 58747A3B7E2C685656794F45404B79724F69562B .
 You might receive a MEP Basic key in ascii format (just 20 char.) which has to be converted to hex manually - each single ASCII character gives a 2 digit hex number.
 6) I have done some translations to German on the main web interface.
 A english version will follow.
 7) Following MQTT topics should work in MQTT raw mode - they are published on a pure time basis even if they do not change the value.:
-+topic + "/meter/MEP_data_ready"
+     - Publish topic + "/meter/MEP_data_ready"
-+topic + "/meter/clock"
+     - Publish topic + "/meter/clock"
-+topic + "/meter/import/active/accumulated"
+     - Publish topic + "/meter/import/active/accumulated"
-+topic + "/meter/l1/voltage"
+     - Publish topic + "/meter/l1/voltage"
-topic + "/meter/l2/voltage"
+     - Publish topic + "/meter/l2/voltage"
-Publish topic + "/meter/l3/voltage"
+     - Publish topic + "/meter/l3/voltage"
-Publish topic + "/meter/l1/current"
+     - Publish topic + "/meter/l1/current"
-Publish topic + "/meter/l2/current"
+     - Publish topic + "/meter/l2/current"
-Publish topic + "/meter/l3/current"
+     - Publish topic + "/meter/l3/current"
-Publish topic + "/meter/import/active"
+     - Publish topic + "/meter/import/active"
-Publish topic + "/meter/export/active"
+     - Publish topic + "/meter/export/active"
-Publish topic + "/meter/import/reactive"
+     - Publish topic + "/meter/import/reactive"
-Publish topic + "/meter/export/reactive"
+     - Publish topic + "/meter/export/reactive"
-Publish topic + "/realtime/import/hour"
+     - Publish topic + "/realtime/import/hour"
-Publish topic + "/realtime/import/day"
+     - Publish topic + "/realtime/import/day"
-Publish topic + "/realtime/export/hour"
+     - Publish topic + "/realtime/export/hour"
-Publish topic + "/realtime/export/day"
+     - Publish topic + "/realtime/export/day"

-For example if you set the "Publish topic" in MQTT configuration to "smartmeter" the actual power used is published with full topic: smartmeter//meter/import/active
+So if you set the "Publish topic" in MQTT configuration to "smartmeter" the actual power used is published with full topic: smartmeter//meter/import/active

 9) Only RAW MQTT Payload is tested so far.
 Others may work for above mentioned smart meter data.